jonassiewertsen/statamic-how-to-addon/README.md

 # Statamic How To Addon

-Would like to use less time to explain how your specific Statamic site has been build?
+Would you like to use less time to explain how your specific Statamic site has been build?
 This is your Addon then!

-## How it works?
+## How does it work?

-First of all you need to make screen recordings, on how your site works.
+First of all, you need to make screen recordings, on how your site works.
 This part only needs to be done once by yourself.
-I cant help your there.
+I can't help you there.

 Upload your videos, give them a name and maybe a short description if you want.
-The addon will display the all videos nicely and your clients can watch those videos over and over again, by just logging into the page.
+The addon will display all videos nicely and your clients can watch those videos over and over again, by just logging onto the control panel.

-Your videos will be hosted by the client himself and he cant loose a link to them or similar.
+Your videos will be hosted by the client himself and he cant lose a link to them or anything similar.
 How great is that?

-English and German translation is already provided, but you can easily add your own translations to the addon.
+English and German translation is already provided, but you can easily add your own translation to the addon.

 ## How does it look